 What are PSTN and ISDN lines?

 PSTN lines are the traditional copper phone lines that have been used since the invention of the telephone.
 This 19th century technology requires costly infrastructure and faces limitations as to the distance that signals can be sent.
-PSTN is also very limited regarding the amount of data that can be sent across it.
+PSTN lines are also very limited in terms of the amount of data that can be sent across them.

 ISDN in contrast was introduced at the end of the 1980s as a way of sending both voice and data information at the same time.
 When introduced, this new technology was seen as advanced for its ability to support basic video conferencing as well as voice services.
-However, ISDN has failed to keep pace with amount of data users need with the advent of the internet.
-Typically able to support speeds of 128kbps, ISDN is way off of the speeds of modern broadband (the UK average broadband speed is currently around 16 mbps).
+However, ISDN has failed to keep pace with amount of data users now need with the advent of the internet.
+Typically able to support speeds of 128kbps, ISDN is well below the speeds of modern broadband (the UK average broadband speed is currently around 16 mbps).

 It is for this reason that BT is looking to retire this old, expensive technology in favour of using modern broadband lines for calls as well as internet.